Co-chairs of the IDI topic committee are: Peter Murray (Index Data) and Christine Stohn (Ex Libris).

 Co-chairs: Dan O'Brien (American Chemical Society), Esther Heuver (Mendeley/Elsevier)

 Working Group Web Page

-This working group kicked into action in the last quarter of 2020.
-Its remit is to add metadata and indicators that would allow metadata users, such as content platforms, to filter or target subsets of license information.
-This filtering or sub-setting enables applications to determine whether their users can share a specific journal article version–or elements thereof–under specific contexts (e.g., sharing in researcher collaboration groups or on public profiles) using ALI data embedded in a PDF.
-Following a public comment period which ended in mid-September, NISO is finalizing the Recommended Practice for approval by the Working Group and IDI Topic Committee before publication.
+This 2021 revision extended the RP to add metadata and indicators that would allow metadata users, such as content platforms, to filter or target subsets of license information.
+This filtering or sub-setting would enable applications to determine whether their users can share a specific journal article version – or elements thereof – under specific contexts (e.g., sharing in researcher collaboration groups or on public profiles).

 Flexible API STandard for E-content NISO (FASTEN)

 Co-chairs: Josh Weisman (Ex Libris), Christopher Carvey (Queens Library)

 The FASTEN Working Group's NISO Recommended Practice is intended to modernize library-vendor technical interoperability using RESTful Web service APIs and standard mobile application intent calls and solve the problem of multiple vendor methods for integration with discovery platforms, OPACs, patron accounts, etc. Currently, each individual implementation provides a different patron experience which makes it difficult for new users to adopt e-content, and for libraries to support all the variances.
 The Working Group relied on the Queens Library API Requirements for its initial discussion points and liaised with the BIC LCF to ensure communication in development.